anidok/AJAX-PDF-Uploader-Viewer/README.md

 ## Service

 The service is a PHP script that runs on a custom port (8000 is used here).
-The Apache webserver's reqrite module is used to achieve redirection.
+The Apache webserver's rewrite module is used to achieve URL redirection.
+The data returned by the service is in JSON format.
 Assume the service is running on the host `www.example.com`.
-The returned by the service is in JSON format.

 * Search requests are sent as follows: